LootChain/masternode/README.md

 Updates
 If moving the node to a different VPS or changing IP addresses, use protx update_service to update the node details on the blockchain.

-This comprehensive guide in Markdown format should be helpful for users looking to set up a QuestChain masternode, providing clear instructions and examples.